-The Louisiana Federation for Children is a project of the American Federation for Children and the AFC Growth Fund, dedicated to promoting educational choice by protecting, growing, and expanding scholarship programs for low and middle-income children.
+The Louisiana Federation for Children is a project of the American Federation for Children, dedicated to promoting educational choice by protecting, growing, and expanding scholarship programs for low and middle-income children.

 Ann Davis Duplessis is President of the Louisiana Federation for Children, a project of the American Federation for Children, where she partners with local and national policy leaders and lawmakers to promote and protect access to educational choice options, including the overwhelmingly popular Louisiana Scholarship Program.

-Duplessis has over 33 years in the financial services industry.
+Duplessis has more than 35 years in the financial services industry.
 Currently, she is Senior Vice President of Retail Banking, Marketing & Sales, and Strategic Planning for Liberty Bank and Trust Company.
 Liberty Bank is a $600+ million retail bank with offices in eight states.
-Duplessis also oversees the growth and profitability of Liberty Insurance, Inc.
+Duplessis also oversees the growth and profitability of Liberty Insurance, Inc., a subsidy of Liberty Bank and Trust.

-A devoted wife, mother and grandmother, she has been married to Virgil Duplessis for 32 years.
-They have three beautiful daughters, Brooks, Lindsey and Heather and four perfect granddaughters, Camille, Sydney, and Brooklyn, and Maleia.
+A devoted wife, mother and grandmother, she has been married to Virgil Duplessis for 34 years.
+They have three beautiful daughters, Brooks, Lindsey and Heather; and four perfect granddaughters, Camille, Sydney, Brooklyn, and Maleia.

 As Louisiana Grassroots Coordinator, Tiffany Crawford leads the Louisiana Federation for Children’s community outreach activities in the New Orleans area.
 She is responsible for building relationships and promoting awareness of educational choice options with parents, students, schools and other stakeholders.